-- ASQ believes the South Stirling Nickel/Copper Project has the potential for Ni/Cu magmatic sulphide mineralisation associated with mafic-ultramafic intrusions emplaced into granulite facies country rocks - ➤ Land access negotiations are underway and a Program of Works application has been submitted for initial aircore drilling.
-The Company is looking to complete this work as soon as the approval is received and a drilling contractor is secured
+- ASQ believes the South Stirling Nickel/Copper Project has the potential for Ni/Cu magmatic sulphide mineralisation associated with mafic-ultramafic intrusions emplaced into granulite facies country rocks. - Land access negotiations are underway and a Program of Works approval has been received for initial aircore drilling.
+The Company is looking to complete this work during the coming summer field season.